Loading...

 Assessment (Days 1–3)

 Debt enforceability review.
 Debtor solvency check.
-Jurisdiction mapping — which court system applies, what enforcement tools are available.
+Jurisdiction mapping.
 This assessment determines the entire strategy and prevents you from spending money on uncollectable debts.

 Amicable Collection (Weeks 1–8)

 Licensed demand, decision-maker contact, field visits, structured negotiation.
-A professional agency adapts the approach to the debtor's situation — different pressure for a solvent debtor stalling versus a cash-constrained debtor who needs a payment plan.
-Resolution rate: 60-70% for debts under 12 months.
+A professional agency adapts the approach to the debtor’s situation.
+Resolution rate: 60–70% for debts under 12 months.

 Legal Proceedings and Enforcement

 Court proceedings in the correct jurisdiction, followed by enforcement: bank freezing, asset attachment, travel bans.
-A professional agency manages this entire cycle — you deal with one firm from first demand through final payment.
+A professional agency manages this entire cycle.

 Red Flags: What “Unprofessional” Looks Like

 Large upfront fees with no performance component.
-Vague updates like "we're working on it" without specific actions taken and results achieved.
-No field visits — collection handled entirely by phone and email.
+Vague updates like “we’re working on it” without specific actions taken and results achieved.
+No field visits.
 Legal escalation outsourced to unrelated law firms.
 No clear timeline for escalation triggers.
-And the biggest red flag: the same generic approach regardless of the debtor's situation, industry, or jurisdiction.

 Frequently Asked Questions